samanthacabrera/samanthacabrera/README.md

 # 👋 Hi, I'm Sam!

-I'm a full-stack software engineer based in Denver, specializing in web development and UX/UI design.
+I'm a full-stack software engineer based in Denver, specializing in 3D web development.
 I'm passionate about creating digital solutions that combine creativity and functionality.
 Through this fusion, I find fulfillment and purpose in my work.

 ## 🚀 Deployed Projects